 GeoBiology will train students to identify topics of interest, pose research questions and find ways to answer them.
 In the course of the four-week course, we try to promote collaborations between young scientists and established investigators.
 The success of these collaborations will advance the careers of young researchers, advance the field of geobiology and define a new "language of geobiology" for generations of new scientists.

 GeoBiology is structured around fieldwork and a combination of morning lectures, afternoon laboratory work and evening colloquia.
 Course work begins early in the morning and often runs late into the evening.
 The work can be intense, but the experiences shared by participants during this four-week program have led to many long-lasting friendships and collaborations.

-At the beginning of the course, we travel to Colorado and nearby sites of interest to introduce the participants to microbial ecology, field geology and geochemistry as it happens in natural settings.
+At the beginning of the course, we travel to the Eastern Sierra and nearby sites of interest to introduce the participants to microbial ecology, field geology and geochemistry as it happens in natural settings.
 When we return to California and take up residence on Catalina Island, we will examine microbial and geological systems on the island and take a close look at the marine environment.

 Field trips will give us the opportunity to examine characteristic microbial habitats and to collect geochemical samples and microbes for enrichment and isolation in the laboratory.
 We will make chemical and physical measurements in situ, and we will conduct analyses of these environmental samples and employ in vitro techniques to define environmental determinants in particular habitats.

 Lectures cover the role of microbes as living chemical agents and the diversity of microbial genomes.
 These genomes display the majority of geophysiological "inventions" made in the course of evolution.